rollins-cms/cms330-spr20/sprint5/network_lab.md

 Recompile your server and client, run the server, run the client, and try out a question on the client.

 Awesome!
-But we can only ask one question!
-And we have to restart the server each time!
+But you might notice that you can only ask one question and then you have to restart the server.
+This won't do!
 Turns out, we have a lot of questions at this point in the semester.
 Seems like we should be able to ask the Magic 8-Ball many questions.

 ## All the Answers!
 Let's add an infinite loop so that we can ask multiple questions.